AntonyThorpe/ssBootstrap5/Readme.md

     );
 ```
 4. At the command line cd to `/public/thirdparty/` and `bower install bootstrap --save`
-5. If using the dropdown, tooltip or popovers get a copy of [Popper.js](https://popper.js.org) and save under the `thirdparty` folder.
+5. If using the dropdown, tooltip or popovers get a copy of [Popper.js](https://popper.js.org) or use a CDN.
 5. Run `/dev/build`.
 6. Optional
  * Favicon/icon: upload your icon through http://realfavicongenerator.net/ and copy the generated icons to your project root.